zowe/docs-site/docs/user-guide/cli-using-team-configuration-team-leaders.md

 - You want to add the profiles to your project directory in a software change management (SCM) tool, such as GitHub.
 When you store the profiles in an SCM, application developers can pull the project to their local computer and use the defined *team* or *global* configuration.
 Zowe CLI commands that you issue from within the project directory use the configuration scheme for the project automatically.
 - You want to enable test automation a CI/CD pipeline, which lets your pipelines make use of the project configuration.

+For information about how to share team configuration files, see [Sharing team configuration files](../user-guide/cli-using-sharing-team-config-files.md).
 ## Profile scenarios

 The following topics describe various profile scenarios that DevOps advocates (team leaders) can share with their teams, and application developers that function as DevOps advocates can create.